DADEVFA/Milestone2/README.md

 * Bootstrap v4.1.3 - For responsive layout & collapse functions.
 * jQuery - Used for navigation bar.
 * Font Awesome - Complements the design.
+* EmailJS API - For contact & fanforms.

 # UX